gdromard/rt-request-log-py-parser/README.md

 ## Installation

+Prerequisite : Python 3.10+, pip & virtualenv

+in the project folder initialize a virtualenv and activate it

+`virtualenv venv`

+Activate it

+`source ./venv/bin/activate` for Linux / MacOs

+Or

+`venv\Scripts\activate` on Windows

+Install the dependencies
-pip3 install -r requirements.txt
+`pip3 install -r requirements.txt`

-the put some request-*.log files in the logs_to_process folder and run
+Put some request-*.log files in the `logs_to_process` folder and run

-python3 requestlog-parser.py
+`python3 requestlog-parser.py`

 ## Log format